 I’m not going to repeat their words – they’ve said it all.
 But I’m going to tell you about something else I did that weekend before the conference got started.

 I went off on a Roman holiday.
 Caerleon or Isca Augusta was one of the three permanent Roman military HQs in Britain.
 Isca became the headquarters of the II Legion Augusta in about AD 75, when Governor Sextus Julius Frontinus began the conquest of Roman Wales.
 Recent finds suggest Roman occupation of some kind as late as AD 380.
-More info here
+More info here.

 Behind the museum is a Roman-inspired garden which gave me a few ideas for my own.

 And if you fancied a swim, then the fabulous display at the Roman baths museum could entice you in.
+(It’s only a hologram, so I wouldn’t dive in, but very effective at giving you an idea.)

 And there is more to come.
 Last year archaeologists found traces of a huge building which may turn out to be the size of Fishbourne Roman Palace in Sussex.